snowplow-incubator/snowplow-core-web-vitals-accelerator/content/website-monitoring/monitor_1.md

 One initiative which brought some attention into the website experience space is Google’s [Core Web Vitals](https://web.dev/vitals/).
 Core Web Vitals are described as _quality signals that are essential to delivering a great user experience on the web_.

-These metrics are for quite some time now officially a factor for the Google algorithm for ranking pages in their search results.
-This fact automatically makes any Core Web Vital metrics, almost directly correlated to increased visitation and engagement on your site.
+These metrics have, for quite some time now, been officially a factor for the Google algorithm for ranking pages in their search results.
+This fact makes any Core Web Vital metrics almost directly correlated to increased visitation and engagement on your site.

 That is also the reason why we consider this accelerator a basic step to reaching the first milestone in monitoring these important site metrics.